anchor-accord/website/index.md

   </div>
   <p>
-    We specialize in stabilizing high-consequence, complex operations through grounded, real-world systems - not by chasing the latest cloud tool, but by understanding how your business actually runs.
+    We specialize in stabilizing high-consequence, complex operations through grounded, real-world systems.
+We don't chase the latest cloud tool.
+We work with you to understand how your business actually runs, and cost effective strategies for improvement.
   </p>
   <p>
-    Reactivity often creeps in slowly, in the form of late nights, quiet burnout, or one too many heroic catches.
+    Reactivity often creeps in slowly, in the form of late nights or one too many heroic catches.
 Most teams don’t even notice the shift at first.
 They just feel like everything’s slightly harder than it used to be.
-We’ll help you reclaim control - without disrupting the business to do it.
+We’ll help you reclaim control without disrupting the business to do it.
   </p>
   <details class="case-study">
     <summary>Case Study: Scaling, Stalled - How Invisible Infrastructure Debt Drains Product Momentum</summary>
     <p>
-     As a firm scaled, repeated technical breakdowns quietly began eating into its core mission: instead of accelerating discovery, teams found themselves mired in troubleshooting.
-Infrastructure wasn’t failing in dramatic ways, it was just misaligned, invisible, and slow to adapt.
-Time was lost, momentum slipped, and product development suffered.
+     As a firm scaled, repeated technical breakdowns quietly began eating into its core mission: teams found
+     themselves mired in troubleshooting.
+Infrastructure wasn’t failing in dramatic ways, it was just slow to adapt.
+Organizational inertia kept the band-aids coming, and product development suffered.
 This case explores transforming IT from a cost center into a force multiplier.
     </p>
     <p><a href="/downloads/cs-biotech-scaling.pdf">Download full case study (PDF)</a></p>
   </details>